paulolemus/hw2/evalPaulo.md

 ## 2) My Contributions
-For this assignment, my main contribution was the linked list class.
+For the original assignment, my main contribution was the linked list class.
 Beside writing singlylinked.h, I also assisted with the logic for the driver bankwithlist.cpp by writing out the Suedocode for some of the functions used, as well as a "map" of the logic for the main while loop.
 I also contributed by cleaning up code.

+For this resubmission, I rewrote the bankwithlist.cpp file so that it doesn't crash on user input, the user can print all the bank accounts, and so the main can easily be read as the code has been broken up in to different functions.

 ## singlylinked.h
 For this hw assignment, I wanted to revamp my singlylist.h/cpp